 While our findings are anchored in Minkowski spacetimes, it is possible to extend them to other spacetimes.
-Indeed, the metric tensor of any Lorentzian manifold can be approximated by the Minkowski metric to the first order in a small neighborhood around any point, making local physics indistinguishable from that in the flat Minkowski spacetime [36].
-In addition to showing that proper distances among space-like separated events can be measured all the way down to the Planck scale, we have also showed that to get accurate estimates for such distances, the proper time $\tau_c$ to events c must be greater than $t_P^{1-\dot{\beta}d}$ , where $\beta_d$ is from Eq.
+Indeed, the metric tensor of any Lorentzian manifold can be approximated by the Minkowski metric to the first order in a small neighborhood around any point, making local physics indistinguishable from that in the flat Minkowski spacetime [38].
+In addition to showing that proper distances among spacelike separated events can be measured all the way down to the Planck scale, we have also showed that to get accurate estimates for such distances, the proper time $\tau_c$ to events c must be greater than $t_P^{1-\beta_d}$ , where $\beta_d$ is from Eq.
 (2).
 This limit sets the minimum scale above which a local neighborhood can be defined around a given event.
-Therefore, if the characteristic scale of the curvature of a spacetime is larger than $t_P^{1-\beta_d}$ , our approach can be used to define infinitesimal distances around any event in such a spacetime.
+Therefore, if the characteristic scale of the curvature of a spacetime is larger than $t_p^{1-\beta_d}$ , our approach can be used to define infinitesimal distances around any event in such a spacetime.
 In addition to that, the number of events within such neighborhoods can be determined, thus effectively defining the metric tensor.

 Central to our approach is the definition of causal overlaps between events.
 These overlaps are a form of entanglement within the shared past of the events, a picture applicable to any spacetime.
-We believe that this form of entanglement must play a pivotal role in the ambitious goal of constructing models of evolving causal sets in which spatial geometry emerges from their dynamics.
+We believe that this form of entanglement must play a pivotal role in the ambitious goal of constructing models of evolving causal sets in which spatial geometry emerges from their dynamics [9,39-43].
+Such geometrogenesis models may not use anything related to continuous spacetimes, since there are no continuous spacetimes beyond the Planck scale to begin with.
+The causal set evolution rules in such models are allowed to use only the structure of the causal sets that they grow.
+Yet when grown to large continuum-limit sizes, these causal sets must be indistinguishable at a large scale from causal sets obtained by sprinkling onto continuous spacetimes with spatial geometry of our physical spacetime.
+We believe that it is very difficult, nearly impossible really, to build such models without good understanding of how spatial distances can be reliably estimated in causal sets using only their structure.

-VII.
 ACKNOWLEDGMENTS

-M.B. acknowledges support from TED2021-129791B-I00 grant funded by "Eu-MCIN/AEI/10.13039/501100011033 and the ropean Union NextGenerationEU/PRTR", Grants PID2019-106290GB-C22 and PID2022-137505NB-C22 funded by MCIN/AEI/10.13039/501100011033; Generalitat de Catalunya grant number 2021SGR00856.
-M.B. acknowledges the ICREA Academia award, funded by the Generalitat de Catalunya.
-D.K. acknowledges NSF Grant Nos.
-IIS-1741355 and CCF-2311160.
+M. B. acknowledges support from Grant No. TED2021-129791B-I00 funded by MCIN/AEI/10.13039/ 501100011033 "European and the Union NextGenerationEU/PRTR," Grants No. PID2019-106290 GB-C22 and No. PID2022-137505NB-C22 funded by MCIN/AEI/10.13039/501100011033; Generalitat de Catalunya Grant No. 2021SGR00856.
+M. B. acknowledges the ICREA Academia award, funded by the Generalitat de Catalunya.
+D. K. acknowledges NSF Grants No. IIS-1741355 and No. CCF-2311160.

-Appendix A: Causal overlap in $\mathbb{M}^{d+1}$
+APPENDIX A: CAUSAL OVERLAP IN $M^{d+1}$